guardian/commercial-shared/README.md

 ### Start sbt session
 Run `bin/activator`

+### Test locally in a downstream project
+Run the sbt `publishLocal` task.
+This will generate a local snapshot artefact.
+Add the snapshot version as a dependency of the downstream project.

 ### Deploy
 Run the sbt `release` task.
 This will generate artefacts and make them available from bintray.